Alcohol and Fitness Training

-What affect does Alcohol have on your Training?
-Maxine Hubbard who is a Holistic Nutritionist and Personal Trainer in Vancouver has written an article that gives a brief overview of the impact.
+What affect does alcohol have on your fitness training?
+Maxine Hubbard, Holistic Nutritionist and Personal Trainer in Vancouver, has written a brief overview of the impact.

-Its no surprise that in this day and age its become the norm to throw back a couple of drinks on the weekend with no second thought to it.
-It’s become completely acceptable to a have a beer when you finish your work day or a glass of wine with dinner but the effects of alcohol are much less acceptable if your training to change your physique.
+It’s no surprise that in this day and age, it has become the norm to throw back a couple of drinks on the weekend with no second thoughts.
+It’s become completely acceptable to a have a beer when you finish your work day, or a glass of wine with dinner, but the effects of alcohol are much less acceptable if you’re training to change your physique.

-Im not saying you shouldn’t drink at all but it is something that should be taken seriously when trying to make changes to your body composition, whether it be to loose fat or gain muscle, alcohol will hinder your progress.
+I’m not saying you shouldn’t drink at all, but it is something that should be taken seriously when trying to make changes to your body composition.
+Whether it be to lose fat or gain muscle, alcohol will hinder your progress.
 Not to mention the horrible food choices we make under the influence.

 - Hydration is key!
 Aim to have 2L of water per day, even 3L on days you consume alcohol.

-- Most sources will tell you 2 drinks a day for men and 1 a day for women but if you have anygoals to change your body this should be halved, I recommend max 6 for men and max 4 for women a week.
+- Most sources will tell you 2 drinks a day for men and 1 a day for women but if you have any goals to change your body this should be halved.
+I recommend max 6 for men and max 4 for women per week.

-- Eat a healthy meal before your drink, this will help you avoid cravings and keep blood sugar balanced.
+- Eat a healthy meal before you drink, this will help you avoid cravings and keep blood sugar balanced.

 1 bunch cilantro